sshyran/owntracks-otap/README.md

 * `undef`.
 Remove the set
 * `set`.
 Define parameter set _name_ to be assigned to _imei_ permantently.
 The optional --once will provide it once only at next versioncheck
 * `unset`.
 Remove assigned parameter _name_ from _imei_.
+* `showsettings`.
+Print a list of setting sets.
+If _imei_ is specified show those only.

 ### uWSGI